SourenaMOOSAVI/CppMasteryQuest/M1/W4/README.md

     };
     ```

-   Derived classes (e.g., AudioPlugin) inherit from Plugin and provide the required methods, allowing a collection of plugins to be handled uniformly via base pointers.
+   Derived classes (e.g., System Plugin) inherit from Plugin and provide the required methods, allowing a collection of plugins to be handled uniformly via base pointers.

     **Interview Mini Q&A :**